commfish/LVB_OTOW_Outlier/README.md

 ## General Use

 This Project was initiated to find outliers in fisheries data for both length at age and otolith weight at age.
 For length at age models, we used a LVB model following modeling from Ogle (2015) and Monte Carlo prediction intervals using package {predict}.
-Otolith weight models are Ln:Ln models based on exponential growth models outlined in Ogle (2015).
+Otolith weight models are Ln:Ln models based on exponential growth models outlined in Ogle (2015).The LVB model_2.R and Length_Weight model_2.R are standalone files that can be used to detect outliers for either length:age, or length:weight data.
+The LVB and LnLn otolith model files require the Output_Outliers script to finalize the dataframe and flag potential errors.

 ## LVB Models